Teads User Privacy Policy

 i) EU-US Data Protection (DPF) Participation and the UK Extension to the EU-U.S. DPF

-Teads Inc. complies with the EU-U.S. Data Privacy Framework (“EU-U.S. DPF”), and the UK Extension to the EU-U.S. DPF, as set forth by the U.S. Department of Commerce.
-Teads Inc. has certified to the U.S. Department of Commerce that it adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of Personal Data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
-If there is any conflict between the terms in this Privacy Policy and the EU-U.S. DPF Principles, the Principles shall govern.
+Teads Inc. complies with the EU-U.S. Data Privacy Framework (“EU-U.S. DPF”), the UK Extension to the EU-U.S. DPF, and the Swiss-U.S Data Privacy Framework (“Swiss-U.S. DPF”) as set forth by the U.S. Department of Commerce.
+We have certified to the U.S. Department of Commerce that we adheres to the EU-U.S. Data Privacy Framework Principles (EU-U.S. DPF Principles) with regard to the processing of Personal Data received from the European Union in reliance on the EU-U.S. DPF and from the United Kingdom (and Gibraltar) in reliance on the UK Extension to the EU-U.S. DPF.
+We have certified to the U.S. Department of Commerce that we adhere to the Swiss-U.S. Data Privacy Framework Principles (Swiss-U.S. DPF Principles) with regard to the processing of Personal Data received from Switzerland in reliance on the Swiss-U.S. DPF.
+If there is any conflict between the terms in this Privacy Policy and the EU-U.S. DPF Principles, the EU-U.S. DPF Principles shall govern.
 To learn more about the Data Privacy Framework (DPF) program, and to view our certification, please visit https://www.dataprivacyframework.gov/.

 ii) Complaint and Dispute Resolution Procedure under the DPF: